-The Group estimated the recoverable amounts of cryptocurrencies based on their fair values less costs of disposal, which are arrived at using available information for the reference prices in the relevant cryptocurrencies markets.
+The Group estimated the recoverable amounts of cryptocurrencies based on their fair value less costs of disposal, which were arrived at using reference prices that were available in the relevant cryptocurrencies markets.
 The fair values were categorised under Level 1 fair value hierarchy as their fair values were based on a quoted (unadjusted) market price in active markets for identical assets.
-The Directors considered that the carrying amounts of cryptocurrencies approximated to its fair values less costs of disposal.
+The Directors considered that the carrying amounts of cryptocurrencies approximated to their fair value less costs of disposal.